Linda Rivadeneyra, LMFT, Lic. #34416

 Informed Consent to Treatment

-Length of sessions is between 45-50 minutes.
+Length of sessions is normally about 55 minutes.
 Therapy sessions are usually held weekly.

-Please provide a 24 hour notice for cancelations as much as is possible.
+Please provide a 24 hour notice for cancelations so that I can offer the time slot to someone else.

 Co-payments or payments are due at the beginning of each session.